fastlane/fastlane/deliver/README.md

 1. Create the folders named with the language in the metadata folder
 2. Add the following to your deliverfile `languages(['en-US','de-DE'])`

-You can use this either in json within your deliverfile, or as a folder in your metadata folder.
+You can use this either in json within your `Deliverfile` and/or as folders in your metadata folder. `deliver` will take the union of both language sets from the `Deliverfile` and from the metadata folder and create on single set of languages which will be enabled.

 Imagine that you have localised data for the following language codes:  ```en-US, de-DE, el, it```

-You can set the following in your deliverfile
+You can set the following in your `Deliverfile`

 ```ruby
 release_notes({